A Game-Theoretic Framework for Multi-Period-Multi-Company Demand Response Management in the Smart Grid: Formulation of a Mathematical Model

-{\bf Company-Side.} Letting ${\bf{p_{-k}}}$ denote the prices set by other companies, the total revenue for company $k$ is given by
+Let the prices chosen by other companies be ${\bf{p_{-k}}}$.
+The revenue for company $k$ is then given by

-Given the power availability of company $k$ at period $t$, denoted by $G_k(t)$, and for a fixed ${\bf{p_{-k}}}$, company $k$'s problem is;
+Given the power availability of company $k$ at period $t$, denoted by $G_k(t)$, and for a fixed ${\bf{p_{-k}}}$, company $k$ solves the following problem:

-The goal of each company is to maximize its revenue and hence maximize its profit.
+The goal of each company is to maximize its revenue\footnote{In later sections we show how companies can alter their problems to profit-maximization instead}.
 Additionally, because of the market competition, the prices announced by other companies also affect the determination of the price at company $k$.
-Thus, company $k$'s price selection is actually a response to what other competitors in the market have announced; this response is also constrained by the availability of power.
+Thus, company $k$ selects its price in response to what other competitors in the market have announced; this response is also constrained by the availability of power.
 Thus, what we have is a Nash game among the companies.
-We emphasize that while company $k$'s problem is affected by what its competitors decide, we can still achieve the equilibrium strategies using only local information, via our distributed algorithm discussed later in Section VI.
-Finally, while at this point we have $G_k(t)$'s fixed, we will later formulate a power allocation game to optimally choose them.
+We emphasize that while each company's problem is affected by what its competitors decide, we can still achieve the equilibrium strategies using only local information, via our distributed algorithm discussed later in Section \ref{algorithm}.
+Finally, while at this point we have ${\bf G}_k$ fixed for each company $k$, we will later formulate a power allocation game to optimally choose them.